 So, how does insulin resistance occur in the first place?

-It comes mainly from eating too much processed sugar, refined carbs and other artificial ingredients (source).
+Well, it can result from having chronically elevated cortisol, as well as from consuming too much processed sugar, refined carbs and other artificial ingredients (source).

 This hormone has a really cool job: when you’ve had enough to eat, leptin tells your brain that it’s time to stop eating.